Finances, Stipends & Scholarships

 - in allowing us to recognize outstanding achievements by individual students.

 No applications are necessary for the awards.
 Every graduate student in EEB is automatically considered for them.
 To receive some endowed awards, recipients must be studying particular groups of organisms or kinds of processes.
 There may be some financial needs requirements, but most graduate students (unless they are independently wealthy) satisfy those criteria.
 Values of the awards vary widely depending on other components of the student's financial package.

-Please ask us if you have questions about our funding packages (EEB Graduate Office firstname.lastname@example.org)
+Please ask us if you have questions about our funding packages (Kitty at the EEB Graduate Office, firstname.lastname@example.org)